Keeping Our Roots Strong: Branches of Belonging

 The new Liberty High School Academy for Newcomers mural, “Branches of Belonging”

 As the mural stretches across a long hallway, the muted palette on one side gradually gives way to vibrant colors.
-Each branch of the tree represents a different cultural.
+Each branch of the tree represents a different culture.
 A unique feature of the mural are hidden magnets where ornaments can be “hung” from the branches of the tree to celebrate holidays, announce school events, or recognize student achievement.

 “The tree represents all of the cultures in this school.
 If there is a holiday a student wants celebrated, we can make an ornament and hang it off one of the branches.
 That way, we all feel like part of a community by sharing our culture.”